loksangho/loksangho.github.io/_posts/2020-10-08-all-fleshed-out.md

   type: post-item
   thumbnail: "/uploads/2020/10/16/all_fleshed_out_thumbnail.jpg"
   title: 'Short Film: All Fleshed Out'
-  content: "<h1>Short Film: All Fleshed Out</h1><p>Horror films tend to stick into
+  content: "<h1>Short Film: All Fleshed Out</h1><p>Title: All Fleshed Out<br>Software:
+    Premiere Pro<br>Year created: 2019<br>Category: Live Action<br>Brief: Create a
-    my mind when I occasionally watch them, so zombies became an inspiration for this short film.
+    short film</p><p>Horror films tend to stick into my mind when I occasionally watch them, so zombies became an inspiration for this short film.
 To create the film, pre-production required writing the script, preparing shot lists, getting model release forms signed and organising all the people and equipment to film on shoot day.
 This project required some on-the-job learning, as it was a first time using some equipment like a camera gimbal borrowed before the day of the shoot.
 When it came time to shoot the film, it was over by lunchtime, having started at around 10am.
 The editing also took much longer, the challenge being making the footage into a cohesive and interesting piece of work.</p>"
 - template: embed-youtube
   block: embed-youtube
   url: https://www.youtube.com/embed/YdFg6uC3NU4